This morning, I woke up to a world enveloped by a thick white fog.

 I went for trick 1 and 2 because naturally, they seemed like a good fit at that exact moment.
 And they helped me.
 As I layered sentences upon sentences on the page of my notebook, I could feel my burden getting lighter and lighter.
 Something had found its way out of my heart, out of my mind, out of the darkness of my being: right into the page.

 I once wrote about the reason why I chose writing as my medium of expression (or about why writing chose me).
-It’s strange, though, how in some particular crossroads of my life there were always moments when I was fed up by writing.
+It’s strange, though, how in some particular crossroads of my life there were always moments when I was fed up with writing.
 I felt as if writing ‘consumed’ too much out of me.
 At times, I was tired of it, feeling like I’ve had enough.